RoboCup-SPL/GameController/README.md

 - SPLCoachMessage as well as TeamInfo now have a sequence number of 1 byte which is set by the coach.

-- Coach messages now have a data packet size of 80 bytes instead of 40 (actually it is 81 bytes, but only for memory alignment reasons).
+- Coach messages now have a data packet size of 81 bytes instead of 40.

-- RoboCupGameControlData now has the gameType flag, which indicates whether the current game is a round-robin game (time does not stop + no whistles) or a play-off game, i.e. a (quarter / semi) final (whistle is used + time is stopped).
+- RoboCupGameControlData now has the gameType flag, which indicates whether the current game is a round-robin game (time does not stop + no whistles), a drop-in player game (the same, but only one half), or a play-off game, i.e. a (quarter / semi) final (whistle is used + time is stopped).

 ## 8. Known Issues